 ATMs in isolated areas, those with poor lighting, or those located in less supervised retail outlets are often targeted due to reduced surveillance and easier installation opportunities for criminals.

-Here are common places where skimmers are found:
+- Common places where skimmers are found:

-Key Signs of an ATM Skimmer
+Key Signs to Spot an ATM Skimmer

 Spotting an ATM skimmer requires a combination of awareness and a keen eye for detail.
 Modern skimmers are incredibly sophisticated, often designed to mimic the ATM’s original components perfectly.
 However, even the most advanced devices usually leave subtle clues.